And More Money Than You Think.

 Are these people your prospects?

 It’s an old situation: research shows that vehicle based communications – like your CRUT newsletter – is not working.
 To reach this couple, your communications must be donor-centric.
+Charity giving does not work that way.

 My good friend’s mother died recently at 88.
 He’s been picking up her mail every day and is amazed by the number of solicitation letters she still gets.
 Anything from “Give us $10!” to letters about foreign children – or suffering animals – with a nickel Scotch-taped in the right hand corner.